Pasek108/CSSBattle-Solutions/README.md

 #### script.js
 This is the starting file of the program.

-Contains the required challenges and battles data:
+Contains the required data of challenges and battles:
 - challenges [solved, folder_name, match_precentage]
 - battles [battle_name, last_challenge_id]